 If you’re the owner of a homestead or farm, it’s highly recommended you keep it away at all costs.

 Another critical point towards its toxicity and consumption has to do with humans.
-Creeping charlie contains a by-product known as pulegone, which is harmful to infant development.
+It contains a by-product known as pulegone, which is harmful to infant development.
 With that said, if you are pregnant or nursing, you should not consume this ivy.

 If you’ve dealt with different ground cover types in the past, its growth rate is particularly notable.
 It grows very quickly forming a dense carpet.
-Within months, a creeping charlie can overtake the majority of your lawn and open space.
+Within months, it can overtake the majority of your lawn and open space.

 It can also smother plants, especially those that have yet to blossom.
 It will overtake plants by blocking their ability to access sunlight, water, and nutrients.
-Creeping charlie can take over lawns, destroying grass.
+As it progresses, it can take over lawns, destroying grass.

 Residents who don’t mind the look of the ivy won’t have much to worry about, especially if it’s in an area of the property that nothing else is growing.
 However, when it comes to removal, it can take a lot of time and effort.